You’ve had an accident or collision. Now what?

 When purchasing your coverage, a reputable broker will never offer or sell these near-worthless policies.
 Stick with a policy from Chubb, Mapfre, or HDI.
 Between them, it’s this writer’s opinion that Chubb is best and offers more useful benefits.

 When entering the details for your quote and ultimately your policy, be entirely truthful.
 Indicate any lien holder, and make sure to accurately indicate if you have a full-coverage policy at home.
 Yes, it matters.

 Surprisingly, people always ask if they should buy liability only or get full coverage.
 This is quickly answered by the policy one keeps at home.
 If your home policy is full coverage, then get full coverage in Mexico.
 This is especially true if you have a lien holder.
 If you have an older vehicle and are okay walking away from it if it’s totaled then purchase liability only.

 Next, use KBB or NADA Guides to determine the value of your car, truck, RV, or motorcycle.
 Whatever the highest retail amount is listed, that’s what you should enter as the value for your vehicle.
 This is the same scale that the insurer will use to determine the value of your vehicle if it needs to be totaled.

 Look carefully at all the policy offerings.
-Unless you are staying in Mexico for an extended period such as winter or have a second home there, you will probably want to repair your vehicle back in the United States.
+Unless you are staying in country for an extended period such as winter or have a second home there, you will probably want to repair your vehicle back in the United States.
 Compare the towing coverage, and most importantly, the labor rate limits.
 Each program is different.
 This can mean a considerable difference in possible out of pocket expenses.

 Once you’ve determined the level of coverage you are comfortable with, purchase the policy.